In order to start using a database in weppy, you have to initialize an instance of the

 pool_size value, weppy won't use any pool when connecting to the database, but just one connection.

 False, weppy won't migrate your data when you will made changes to your models, and requires you to generate migrations with the appropriate command or write down your own migrations.
 Please checkout the appropriate section of the documentation for additional details.

-As we seen above, the pipe of your
+As we seen above, the handler of your

-Database instance will ensure the connection to the database is alive during the request flow; but it's also responsible of the transactions during this flow.
+DAL instance will ensure the connection to the database during the request flow; but it's also responsible of the transactions during this flow.

-In fact, the pipe treats the request as a single database transaction, ensuring changes are committed if the request succeeded.
-Otherwise, in the case of un-catched exceptions (resulting in a 500 HTTP error response), the pipe will perform a rollback on the database data.
+In fact, the handler treats the request as a single database transaction, ensuring the commit of the changes if the request had success.
+Otherwise, in the case of un-catched exceptions (resulting in a 500 HTTP error response), the handler will perform a rollback on the database data.